 Expansive Mood and Manic Episodes

-Expansive mood is frequently associated with manic episodes, the signs of which are characterized by a heightened sense of euphoria and grandiose attitude.
+Expansive moods are frequently associated with manic episodes.
+The signs of which are characterized by a heightened sense of euphoria and grandiose attitude.
 During a full manic episode however, individuals may experience a range of symptoms that can affect their daily lives.
 They may have racing thoughts, act flamboyantly, feel impulsive, behave brashly, be irritable, and require less sleep than usual.

 It is important to note that expansive mood is a key feature of manic episodes and can be a warning sign of an underlying mood disorder, such as bipolar disorder.
 People experiencing mania may feel invincible and overconfident, leading them to take risks that they would normally avoid.
 This can be dangerous, not only for the individual in manic episode but also for those around them.
 It is important to seek professional help if you or someone you know is experiencing symptoms of a manic episode or any other mood disorder.